 See Related: Best Beers in Amsterdam

 In Amsterdam, transportation in the city mainly consists of public transport and bicycles.
+For public transportation, you can buy a GVB transport card with unlimited daily rides.
 Around the city, there are large freeways that help to connect Amsterdam to other cities.
 These freeways end right before the A10 Ringroad.

-If you want to maneuver easily within the city, bikes and public transport is encouraged.
-The use of personal vehicles is being discouraged by the government in the city.
+If you want to maneuver easily within the city, bikes and public transport are encouraged.
+The government in the city discourages the use of personal vehicles.

 In Copenhagen, public transport is quite reliable and efficient.
-The Metro, s-trains, as well as buses, are all easily accessible with a similar ticket.
-The only thing that you need to note is the number of zones you have to pass on your journey.
+The Metro, s-trains, as well as buses are all easily accessible with a similar ticket.
+You only need to note the number of zones you have to pass on your journey.

-The journey from the airport to the city is around twelve minutes, and you can use any of the transportation modes.
+The journey from the airport to the city is around twelve minutes, and you can use any transportation mode.
 These include:

 If you want to move from Copenhagen to Amsterdam, the distance between the cities is around 386 miles.
 And you can travel by air, train, bus, or even drive yourself.
 The same is also applicable when moving from Amsterdam to Copenhagen.